Earu/neo-chatsounds/readme.md

 **`Do check their readme.md!`**

 ## Modifiers ?
-Modifiers are a big part of chatsounds, they also you to transform sounds and make them into something else.
+Modifiers are a big part of chatsounds, they allow you to transform sounds and make them into something else.
 [Some people even made songs with them!](https://soundcloud.com/capsadmin).

 ### Here's an example: